 The Department of Kinesiology, Sport Studies and Physical Education offers a 45 credit sport management major to prepare students for careers in profit and non-profit sport, recreation and fitness organizations.
-Sport Management at The College at Brockport is one of the oldest undergraduate programs in the world, having been initiated in 1975.
+Sport Management at SUNY Brockport is one of the oldest undergraduate programs in the world, having been initiated in 1975.
 The curriculum provides a thorough foundation of sport management and studies theory, coupled with an extensive array of domestic and international, real-world experiences through various field experiences (practica), research and problem solving opportunities, as well as a full semester long off-campus internship.

 Admission to the Program